thinkryan/zukitwo-cinnamon/README.md

 __Gulp will:__

-* Make a symlink of the `Ciliora-Tertia` folder inside the `~/.themes` directory.
-Even if you change the location of your working directory, running gulp will update the link! *(__NOTE:__ Make sure you don't have a folder named `Ciliora-Tertia` in this dir when you first run gulp.)*
+* Make a symlink of the `Zukitwo-Cinnamon` folder inside the `~/.themes` directory.
+Even if you change the location of your working directory, running gulp will update the link! *(__NOTE:__ Make sure you don't have a folder named `Zukitwo-Cinnamon` in this dir when you first run gulp.)*

 * Compile sass whenever certain files get changed, and...